RenneJ/hh-infosec-course/h2-spiderwebs.md

 Misconfiguration is a *root cause* type as opposed to *symptom* types such as Denial of Service.

 In a nutshell:
 - System admins or programmers have left improper permissions for users to access files/directories or error messages contain sensitive information that can be exploited.
+Eg.:
-  - Eg. Password in Configuration file (CWE-260)
+  - Password in Configuration file (CWE-260)
+    - Solution: Either prevent access to configuration files or encrypt passwords and usernames.
+I say, why not both?
+  - Missing Custom Error Page (CWE-756)
 ### Summary: A06 Vulnerable and Outdated Components

 ### Summary: A03 Injection